 Penni was born and reared in Springfield, Illinois.
 She was first given piano lessons at the age of 5 and continued to study music throughout her life.
 She is an avid reader, which shows in her songwriting - as most of her songs tell poignant stories, some of them about family and growing up in the Midwest.
 In her 20s she moved to her adopted home of California and worked at the famous "Freight & Salvage" where she was introduced to all different styles of songwriting.
 After moving to the Boston area in 2008, she teamed up with Tony to become Folkapotamus.

 Tony Trites grew up in the Boston suburbs.
 His love for music started at age 10 when he was introduced to the saxophone.
 After taking piano lessons in high school, Tony played keyboards and sax in a number of bands throughout his college years.
 A reunion with high school band mates led Tony to purchase a bass guitar, which he taught himself to play.
 Tony’s influences range from jazz to classical, to modern rock and most recently, folk.

 Folkapotamus' first studio release, "Whispered Words," was released in August of 2014.
 It made the Folk DJ Chart in August, and was also included in the Top 600 CDs of 2014.
 Their debut album was also named as one of the "Top 25 CDs of 2014" by Joltin' Joe from Radio Nowhere on WMSC in Montclair, NJ, and also The Back Porch's Top 30 CDs of 2015, 88.1 WVPE, South Bend/Elkhart, IN.
 Chicago Folk DJ Rich Warren also named “Whispered Words” as one of his Picks of the Week in January of 2015.

-Penni and Tony currently reside in Massachusetts with their interesting rescue cat Fernando and two budgies Tyngo and Coconut.
+Penni and Tony currently reside in Massachusetts with their interesting and amazing rescue cat Fernando.